leon-wee/naming-contests/README.md

     c) Also use PropTypes to specify if it's required.

     d) PropTypes can also be used to define default values, if none is specified.

+    e) Components lifecycle: Sometimes when we mount HTML elements, there are things we want to do like AJAX calls, or set timers and listeners.

+    And at the end of the components lifecycle we want to remove these timers and listeners.
+This is referred to as the lifecycle of components